What We Do

 Who collects the data?
 All NADAbase data is collected by staff from our NGO member services.
 Our members use NADAbase data for recording client data, quality improvement, evaluation, research and much more.

 What is the data used for?
 In addition to supporting our NGO members with their NADAbase data, NADA also submits NADAbase data to funding bodies on behalf of its members.
-NADA also uses data from NADAbase to conduct work in line our strategic priorities to benefit our membership as a whole.
+NADA also uses data from NADAbase to conduct work in line our strategic priorities [PDF] to benefit our membership as a whole.

 The below data visualisations show NADAbase data collected during the 2022-2023 AODTS N/MDS reporting cycle.
 In some cases, data from the 2020-21 and 2021-22 reporting cycles are included for comparison purposes.